cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 some input x.
 The protocol allows both parties to cooperate in computing F(k, x) such that the client learns F(k, x) without learning anything about k; and the server does not learn anything about x or F(k, x).
-A Verifiable OPRF (VOPRF) is an OPRF wherein the server can prove to the client that F(k, x) was computed using the key k.
-A Partially-Oblivious PRF (POPRF) is a variant of a VOPRF wherein client and server interact in computing F(k, x, y), for some PRF F with server-provided key k, client-provided input x, and public input y, and client receives proof that F(k, x, y) was computed using k.
+A Verifiable OPRF (VOPRF) is an OPRF wherein the server also proves to the client that F(k, x) was produced by the key k corresponding to the server's public key the client knows.
+A Partially-Oblivious PRF (POPRF) is a variant of a VOPRF wherein client and server interact in computing F(k, x, y), for some PRF F with server-provided key k, client-provided input x, and public input y, and client receives proof that F(k, x, y) was computed using k corresponding to the public key that the client knows.
 A POPRF with fixed input y is functionally equivalent to a VOPRF.

 OPRFs have a variety of applications, including: password-protected secret sharing schemes {{JKKX16}}, privacy-preserving password stores {{SJKS17}}, and